Tattoo shop raises money for suicide prevention after losing artist

 WICHITA, Kan.
-(KSNW) – One Wichita tattoo shop held a fundraiser today, during suicide prevention month, for the American Foundation for Suicide Prevention.
-They offered walk in tattoos and piercings, and all proceeds went to charity.
+(KSNW) — One Wichita tattoo shop held a fundraiser on Sunday during suicide prevention month, for the American Foundation for Suicide Prevention.
+They offered walk-in tattoos and piercings, and all proceeds went to charity.

 For Addictions in Ink, suicide awareness and prevention is a personal topic.